hiepkhuu/Landscapr/README.md

-# Welcome to Campr! 🚙
+# Welcome to Landscapr!

-Campr is a web clone inspired by Flickr, where campers can document their trips and take photos of all things camp related.
+Landscapr is a web clone inspired by Flickr, where users can capture the beautiful and sentimental landscapes wherever they go.
+The view is so mesmerizing you won't stop scrolling.
-This project uses Express, React, JS and Redux.

 ## Technology
+  - Key Language: Javascript
-  - Express
+  - backend: Express + authentication
-  - REact
-  - Redux
+  - Frontend: React & Redux
-  - Javascript

 ## Key Feactures (MVP)
-   - Users may sign-in, sign-up or log-out of their accounts
+   - User Features: Users may sign-in, sign-up or log-out of their accounts
-   - Users may also upload their photos as well as delete them
+   - Photo Features: Users may upload their photos, edit title/description, and delete photo
-   - Users may create comments and delete them
+   - Comment Features: Users may create, edit and delete comments made on other's photos
-   - Once signed in, users will have their own homepage which includes their ExplorerPhotoStream and albums
+   - Additional User Features: Users will have their own homepage which includes their info and PhotoStream

 ## Project Design